top of page

 View across some of the riverside meadows © Ellie Beach

-Wildlife already recorded includes otter, water voles, mandarin duck, kingfisher, roe deer and a herd of red deer, but it has the potential to be much richer.
+Wildlife already recorded includes otter, water voles, mandarin duck, kingfisher, roe and red deer, along with some scarce insects and plants, but it has the potential to be much richer.

 Plans for the future